po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/10-Stu_Event-Delegation/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * What are some alternatives to using jQuery?
 Discuss the merits with your partner.

-* You can read [You might not need jQuery](http://youmightnotneedjquery.com/) to see some options to jQuery.
+You can read this [guide to whether you need jQuery](http://youmightnotneedjquery.com/) to see some alternatives.